kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/Connectors/file_connector.md

 If you specify multiple filter options, files must comply with all of them to be processed & published.
 * `includes`: A list of patterns for the only file names that you want to include in your traversal.
 * `excludes`: A list of patterns for file names that you want to exclude from your traversal.
-* `modificationCutoff`: Filter out files that haven't been modified recently.
+* `lastModifiedCutoff`: Filter out files that haven't been modified recently.
 For example, specify `"1h"`, and only files modified within the last hour will be processed & published.
 * `lastPublishedCutoff`: Filter out files that were recently published by Lucille.
 For example, specify `"1h"`, and only files published by Lucille more than an hour ago will processed & published.
 Requires you to provide **state** configuration, otherwise,